yinong0313/AIE4/Midterm/README.md

     - chunk_section_results:  {'faithfulness': 0.8802, 'answer_relevancy': 0.9652, 'context_recall': 0.9667, 'context_precision': 0.9375, 'answer_correctness': 0.7438}
         - ![alt text](image-3.png)
 3. The AI Solutions Engineer asks you “Which one is the best to test with internal stakeholders next week, and why?”
     -  I can see there is an improvement from using the base model to fine-tuned model in most of the metircs.
 Although there is a slightly faithfulness decrease, but it's more to tie the generation part which is tie to rag_llm we used.
 On the retrieval part the increase is obvious, meaning our embeddings are getting better so the right context can be retrieved.
-But I also tested the fine-tuned model VS the OpenAI's text-embedding-3-small, and the "is_hit" is 0.95 for text-embedding-3-small and about 0.93 for the fine-tuned model. along with higher faithfulness and context_recall.
+But I also tested the fine-tuned model VS the OpenAI's text-embedding-3-small, and the "is_hit" is 0.95 for text-embedding-3-small and about 0.93 for the fine-tuned model. along with higher faithfulness and context_recall. (the testing scores can be found in "Task 4-5 Notebook.ipynb")

     - Chunking size wise, 1000 is better than 500, but surprisingly, the chunk_by_section method has a very good score, but as I tested earlier, the "is_hit" rate is quite low.
-Ane the risk there is the chunk size is pretty big, and if it missed to retrieved the correct chunk, our loss will be big.
+Ane the risk there is the chunk size is pretty big, and if it missed to retrieve the correct chunk, our loss will be big.

     - So in summary I think we can either use text-embedding-3-small or our fine-tuned model.
-Our fine-tuned model is faster, small, and cost-efficient, while text-embedding-3-small is able to provide more accurate answer.
+Our fine-tuned model is small and cost-efficient, while text-embedding-3-small is able to provide more accurate answer.

 # Task 6: Managing Your Boss and User Expectations
 1. What is the story that you will give to the CEO to tell the whole company at the launch next month?